Guiding Principles

 • Understand how the law operates in domestic and global contexts.

-• Engage effectively in legal research, analysis, and problem-solving in a time frame appropriate to legalpractice.
-Graduates will be able to analyze common law and statutory authority independently andcritically to:
+• Engage effectively in legal research, analysis, and problem-solving in a time frame appropriate to legal practice.

 • Spot relevant issues.